top of page

 Therefore, at this time, the TSAF Committee has concluded and decided that the best option for conserving species for both the boat and shore angler in the future is to review the fish minimum sizes, review fish specimen weights, and raise the minimum percentage weigh in size of the fish specimen weight for entry.
 This will have an immediate effect on reducing the number of fish being weighed in, and the fish that are captured are more likely to survive if returned more quickly than using weigh and release or measure and release methods.

-Having reviewed the 2022 results of the percentages of fish weighed in relative to prizes won and the lowest winning percentages, the Committee decision to raise the minimum percentage to 75% of Specimen Weight for Seniors, did reduce the number of fish weighed at the scales, although the poor weather may also have affected the number of fish weighed.
-The Committee has decided to retain the Senior 75% minimum weigh-in percentage going forward into the 2023 Festival.
-The Junior minimum percentage of 50% of Specimen Weight will remain for Junior anglers going forward into the 2023 Festival.
+Having reviewed the 2023 results of the percentages of fish weighed in relative to prizes won and the lowest winning percentages, the Committee decision to raise the minimum percentage to 75% of Specimen Weight for Seniors, did reduce the number of fish weighed at the scales, with the best weather conditions.
+The Committee has decided to retain the Senior 75% minimum weigh-in percentage going forward into the 2024 Festival.
+The Junior minimum percentage of 50% of Specimen Weight will remain for Junior anglers going forward into the 2024 Festival.
 Juniors fishing as Seniors will have the minimum weigh-in percentage set at 75% of Specimen weight.

 The TSAF Conservation Policy will be reviewed yearly.